MicrosoftDocs/power-automate-docs/articles/getting-started.md

 ### Choose an environment

 For best results, start by ensuring that the home page is set to the correct environment.
-If you have multiple environments, you can quickly find an environment by typing it in the **Search** field.
-You can also filter by your role, data platform, or environment type.

 :::image type="content" source="media/getting-started/environment.png" alt-text="Screenshot of the 'Select environment' screen.":::